henatan99/HTML-CSS-Capstone-Project/README.md

 # HTML-CSS-Capstone-Project
 ## About the Project
-This is HTML/CSS Capstone project to design a website by personalizing an existing conference website of 'CREATIVE COMMONS GLOBAL SUMMIT 2015' with given client's requirements.
+This is HTML/CSS Capstone project to design a website by personalizing an archived conference website deisng of 'CREATIVE COMMONS GLOBAL SUMMIT 2015' with given client's requirements.

 The website has The home page, the about page and the tickets page.
 Responsive design is applied for small screen and large screen with min-width of 768px, a single breakpoint.